m-adrien/Freshup/Readme.txt

 A freshup.log file will be created in the current directory you will find inside the installation logs of the different components.

+EXIT STATUS :
+0 : Programme was correctly finished
+1 : Distribution reading got a probleme (Are you on Debian?)
+2 : Problème de connectivité internet

 *This script was created by Mr. M Adrien for an Openclassrooms training project *This program is freely accessible and modified under GNU license